Updated

 2. What is the purpose of the program?

-An SP is designed to stop a repeat offender from receiving even more DUIs.
+The SB 38 program is designed to stop you from receiving even more DUIs.
 It attempts to accomplish this goal by:

-- identifying the source of the offender’s habitual behavior, and
+- identifying the source of your habitual behavior, and

 3. What is the SB 38 curriculum?

-Title 9 of the California Health and Safety Code sets forth the minimum curriculum for an SP.
+Title 9 of the California Health and Safety Code sets forth the minimum curriculum for an SB 38 program.
 Please note, though, that the health department in each California county can add additional classes and meetings to these minimum requirements.

 In general, an SB 38 must include (at minimum):